Panama City couple saves man from powerful storm

 PANAMA CITY, Fla.
 (WMBB) — After a possible tornado touched down in Panama City Friday night, the community was cleaning up and assessing the damage on Saturday.

-News 13 spoke with a couple that lives on 19th and Clay Avenue that said they saved a man’s life during the storm.
+Nexstar’s WMBB spoke with a couple that lives in the area who said they saved a man’s life during the storm.

 At the time of the storm, Lisa Morelas and her husband were inside their home and a man was doing some work on their roof.